 - Raised steam rack that is placed in the Instant Pot inner pot.
 The Instant Pot is shipped with a steam rack, and that works perfectly well.
 There are many types of racks – as you can see from my collection!
 Note: the container being used for PIP cooking must be placed on a rack, and not directly in the inner pot.

-- Oven-safe container made of stainless steel, oven-safe glass, silicone, or porcelain/ceramic.
+- Oven-safe dish made of stainless steel, oven-safe glass, silicone, or ceramic/porcelain.
 The container shouldn’t touch the walls of the inner pot and should allow the Instant Pot lid to be closed easily.

 2. Optional Instant Pot Accessories

-- Multi-tiered stackable containers to cook different foods in the separate containers
+- Multi-tiered stackable containers used to cook different foods in separate containers.

-- Flat wire rack to separate and stack multiple glass or metal containers if not using the stackable inserts described in the PIP Accessories section above.
+- Flat wire rack so you can have separate layers of food by stacking multiple containers if not using the stackable inserts described in the PIP Accessories section above.

 - Silicone gloves to handle the hot dishes

 - If you don’t have a steam rack with handles to lift the container out, you can make an aluminum foil sling to remove your container from the Instant Pot.
 Some models of Instant Pot are shipped with the rack that has handles.

 - Aluminum foil to cover the container and prevent condensation from dripping in.

 What are the different uses of PIP Cooking?

 The Instant Pot requires a cup of liquid or more to build pressure.
 Casseroles and desserts don’t have that minimum quantity of liquid to bring the Instant Pot to pressure.
 But the Pot in Pot technique is a great choice for these recipes that would normally be baked in the oven.

 A springform pan works great for this use.
 Here are some examples of Pot in Pot recipes from different blogs: